arangodb/docs/3.7/http/administration-and-monitoring-metrics.md

 _Troubleshoot:_
 Queuing requests will result in bigger latency.
 If your queue is growing constantly consider scaling up your system to fit your needs.

+### Supervision

+_Description:_ The supervision is an intregal part of the cluster and runs on the leading agent.
+It is responsible for handling MoveShard jobs and server failures.
+It is intended to run every second thus its runime _should_ be below one second.

+_Metric:_
+* `agency_supervision_runtime_msec` Time in ms of a single supervision run.
+* `arangodb_agency_supervision_runtime_wait_for_replication_msec` Time the supervision has to wait for its decisions to be committed.

+_Exposed by:_
+Agents

+_Threshold:_
+  * For `agency_supervision_runtime_msec`:
+    * This value should stay below 1s.
+However, when a dbserver is rotated there can be single runs that have much higher runtime.
+      However, this should not be true in general.

+      This value will only increase for the leading agent.

+_Troubleshoot:_
+If the supervision is not able to run approx. once per second cluster resilience is affected.
+Please consider contacting our support.

 Metrics API details
 -------------------